MLGroupJLU/MixupModelMerge/README.md

 <img src="Figure/logo.png" width="35%">
 </div>

-This repository is created for the 📃paper [Mixup Model Merge: Enhancing Model Merging Performance through Randomized Linear Interpolation](https://arxiv.org/abs/your-paper-link).
+This repository is created for the 📃paper [Mixup Model Merge: Enhancing Model Merging Performance through Randomized Linear Interpolation](https://arxiv.org/pdf/2502.15434).
 If you have any questions or suggestions, feel free to open an issue.
 We'd be happy to assist!

 ## Updates
 - 🔥 **2025/02/27**: Released the codebase of Mixup Model Merge (M<sup>3</sup>) on GitHub.
-- 🔥 **2025/02/26**: Released the first version of our 🚀[paper](https://arxiv.org/abs/your-paper-link).
+- 🔥 **2025/02/26**: Released the first version of our 🚀[paper](https://arxiv.org/pdf/2502.15434).

-## Overview
+## Introduction
 In this study, we propose Mixup Model Merge (M<sup>3</sup>), an innovative approach inspired by the [Mixup data augmentation technique](https://arxiv.org/pdf/1710.09412).
 This method merges the parameters of two large language models (LLMs) by randomly generating linear interpolation ratios, allowing for a more flexible and comprehensive exploration of the parameter space.
 The implementation of M<sup>3</sup> is similar to the process of proportionally mixing magical potions in \textit{Harry Potter}: